16 Most Common Stainless Steel Grades [Explained]

 Nominal Composition: 18% chromium, 9% nickel, 2.5% copper

-This specialized wire grade is widely used to manufacture stainless steel fasteners.
-The addition of copper in its composition significantly decreases the cold work hardening rate compared to other similar types of steel alloys.
+This specialized wire grade is commonly used to make stainless steel fasteners.
+The addition of copper reduces the rate of cold work hardening compared to other similar steel alloys.

-With a density of 8027 kg/m3, 302hq grade offers impressive corrosion-resistant capability.
-It is resistant to potable water with up to 200mg/L chlorides at ambient temperatures.
-It resists nitric acid as well, sulfuric acid moderately, and halogen acids and halogen materials poorly.
+With a density of 8027 kg/m3, 302HQ grade offers impressive corrosion resistance.
+It is resistant to potable water containing up to 200 mg/L chlorides at ambient temperatures.
+It resists nitric acid, sulfuric acid (moderately), and halogen acids and halogen compounds poorly.

 8. Grade 303